gulrak/cadmium/README.md

   --screen-dump
     When in trace mode, dump the final screen content to the console

+  --test-suite-menu <arg>
+    Sets 0x1ff to the given value before starting emulation in trace mode, useful for test suite runs.

   --trace-log
     If true, enable trace logging into log-view